Njeri-Gitome/House-Prices-Prediction-Streamlit/README.md

 # House-Prices-Prediction
-Predict sales prices and practice feature engineering, RFs, and gradient boosting
+Detailed analysis of house prices in Urban India: Trends and Insights